joanocha/DxyzGenoLike/README.md

 Snakemake workflow to perform Linderoth's Dxyz method on Genotype Likelihoods

-Go to https://github.com/tplinderoth/introDist.git if you are working on called Genotypes and want to read more about the Dxyz method developed by Tyler Linderoth.
+Go to https://github.com/tplinderoth/introDist.git if you are working on called Genotypes and want to read more about the Dxyz scan developed by Tyler Linderoth to look for adaptive introgression.

 Dependencies:
 - PopGenomicTools (https://github.com/tplinderoth/PopGenomicsTools.git)